 1. Set Up non-root User

 By default, Ubuntu and other Linux servers set up a root user upon installation.
-Once the root user is logged-in, it does not need authentication to perform any action on the server. root user is considered insecure to log-in, instead, the administrator should set up the privileged user(s) under ‘sudo’ group that requires authentication to make important changes on the server.
+Once the root user is logged in, it does not need authentication to perform any action on the server.
+The root user is considered insecure about logging in; instead, the administrator should set up the privileged user(s) under ‘sudo’ group that requires authentication to make important changes on the server.

-After this, one should be able to log on to the server using the username and password but it can not perform administrative tasks.
+After this, one should log on to the server using the username and password, but it can not perform administrative tasks.

 For it, add the user to ‘sudo’ group.